 Even though there is a lot of it, we are pretty sure that you will find it quite well structured and not that difficult to follow.

 In fact there are some important points to be made here:

 - You expressed your intention in Studio - albeit in a terse and structured manner - but nevertheless using terms and logic that make sense to everybody, not just a core developer team immersed in program code (or Sql scripts or ETL flows).
 In addition you expressed everything in a uniform and consistent manner.
 So your team will understand your work and you will in turn find it straightforward to understand the work of your team mates

 - The Engine code generator generated the code to execute your intention.
 To the letter!
 Pitch perfect!
 There is absolutely no doubt that all the code produced by the Engine Code generator will do exactly what you specified in Studio.
 Working with migFx you too will experience that you never touch the generated code by hand.
 You will always go back to Studio, correct and generate again

 - The consistency between your intention in Studio and the generated code is guaranteed - now and throughout the lifetime of your migration project.
-Compare that to the standard approach stating your intention in documents or spreadsheets for others to read, understand and implement in code (or ETL flows).
+Compare that to the standard approach stating your intention in documents or spreadsheets for others to read, understand and implement in program code (or Sql scripts or ETL flows).
 While this approach may waddle through the first time it is inevitably bound for trouble.
-As the project progresses over numerous iterations, intention in documents and spreadsheets and implementation in code (or ETL flows) will drift apart - leading to wasted effort and loss of control
+As the project progresses over numerous iterations, intention in documents and spreadsheets and implementation in program code (or Sql scripts or ETL flows) will drift apart - leading to wasted effort and loss of control

 These core points are what makes migFx an animal so different and - frankly - superior to any other approach to data migration.
 No more - no less!